Understanding Autistic Masking from a Neurodivergent-Affirming Perspective

 Autistic masking involves altering behaviors, suppressing natural responses, and imitating neurotypical social norms to avoid standing out or being judged.
 Common masking behaviors include:

-- Suppressing stimming (such as fidgeting or repetitive movements) even when it is self-soothing.
+Suppressing stimming (such as fidgeting, rocking, or pacing) even when it is soothing.

-- Memorizing social scripts rather than engaging in spontaneous conversation.
+Memorizing and rehearsing social scripts rather than engaging in spontaneous conversations.

-- Hiding sensory sensitivities and enduring discomfort to avoid drawing attention.
+Hiding sensory sensitivities and enduring discomfort to avoid drawing attention to themselves.

 Many Autistic people, especially those diagnosed later in life, may not even realize they are masking because it becomes second nature over time.